gpuweb/cts/docs/terms.md

 This can be generated only in Node, which has filesystem access (see `src/tools/crawl.ts`).
-As part of the build step, a _listing file_ is generated (see `src/tools/gen.ts`) so that the test files can be discovered by the web runner (since it does not have filesystem access).
+As part of the build step, a _listing file_ is generated (see `src/tools/gen.ts`) so that the Test Spec Files can be discovered by the web runner (since it does not have filesystem access).

 **Type:** `TestSuiteListing`

 ### Listing File

+Each Suite has one Listing File (`suite/listing.[tj]s`), containing a list of the files in the suite.

+In `src/suite/listing.ts`, this is computed dynamically.
+In `out/suite/listing.js`, the listing has been pre-baked (by `tools/gen_listings`).

+**Type:** Once `import`ed, `ListingFile`

 **Example:** `out/webgpu/listing.js`

 ## Test Spec File

+A Test Spec File has a `description` and a Test Group (under which tests and cases are defined).

-**Type:** `SpecFile`
+**Type:** Once `import`ed, `SpecFile`

 **Example:** `src/webgpu/**/*.spec.ts`

 ## Test Group

-A subtree of test cases.
+A subtree of tests.
 There is one Test Group per Test Spec File.

+The Test Fixture used for tests is defined at TestGroup creation.

 **Type:** `TestGroup`